nodelibraries/ioc/README.md

 // ⚠️ IMPORTANT: If a class constructor has parameters (dependencies), you MUST provide them in the dependencies array services.addSingleton(ILoggerToken, Logger);

-services.addScoped(IUserServiceToken, UserService, [ILoggerToken]);
+// ⚠️ IMPORTANT: The order of dependency tokens must match the constructor parameter order. services.addScoped(IUserServiceToken, UserService, [ILoggerToken]);

 const provider = services.buildServiceProvider();